United States soccer league system: Women's leagues

 The Women's United Soccer Association started playing in 2001, but suspended operations in 2003.
 It was replaced in 2009 with Women's Professional Soccer.
 WPS closed after the 2011 season due to a dispute with owners, and the WPSL Elite League was the de facto top tier of women's soccer in 2012.
 In November 2012 the National Women's Soccer League, sponsored by the United States Soccer Federation, the Canadian Soccer Association and the Mexican Football Federation was announced.
 The league started play in April 2013.
 Mexico withdrew from sponsorship of the NWSL once it established its own women's league in 2017.

 For many years, there were two leagues that acted as an unofficial lower division.
-The United Soccer Leagues ran the W-League from 1995 to 2015.
+The United Soccer League ran the W-League from 1995 to 2015.
 The Women's Premier Soccer League (WPSL) was founded in 1998.
 Almost immediately following the demise of the W-League, United Women's Soccer was founded with orphan W-League teams and WPSL breakaways.
 UWS then formed a U23 reserve league, UWS2, in early 2020.

 After the 2019 FIFA Women's World Cup, USL began exploring the idea of creating a professional league to directly compete with NWSL.
-This effort ultimately was scaled back to running an amateur revival of the W-League, which would operate beneath the DII WISL (operated by NISA) and a planned DIII league run by UWS.
-The amateur USL W League was official revived in June 2021, called by USL as "pre-professional", and the new USL Super League was announced for professional Division II status three months later in direct competition to WISL, both of which aim to launch in 2023.
+This effort was scaled back to running an amateur revival of the W-League, which would operate beneath the DII Women's Independent Soccer League (WISL) (operated by NISA) and a planned DIII league run by UWS.
+The amateur USL W League was officially revived in June 2021, called by USL as "pre-professional", and three months later, plans for a new USL Super League were announced, initially at Division II status in direct competition to WISL, both of which aimed to launch in 2023.
+USL later announced it would instead pursue Division I sanctioning for the USL Super League, launching with eight teams in 2024 and an additional five teams in 2025.

 While there was never official distinction between the national amateur leagues, it was commonly assumed that the W-League was a higher quality than WPSL.
 Two W-League teams had effectively promoted into the first division – the Buffalo Flash becoming the Western New York Flash in 2011 and D.C.
 United Women becoming the Washington Spirit in 2013 – while no WPSL teams have ever done so.
 UWS, as W-League's spiritual successor, has strengthened this image of being the higher-quality amateur league by attracting four teams that had been associated with WPSL Elite.